 I would recommend following the directions closely the first time you try this.
 With practice, you will start to develop a feel for how it should look, smell, and taste.
 Variations of ingredients, temperature, and technique could all affect your dough.
 It is much better to go by smell and sight than get stuck on exact times.
 Adjust moisture levels, rise times, and bake times if needed.

-Leave a comment if you have a question, and I (or one of our readers) will try to answer it.
 Below, you will find answers to some of the most frequently asked questions out of the 400+ comments we have received so far.

 Basic No-Knead Bread FAQ’s:

 Q: Help!
 My dough is too wet.
 What do I do?